TradeTrust/token-registry/README.md

 npx hardhat deploy:token --network stability --name "The Great Shipping Co." --symbol GSC
 ```

 👆 This is the easiest and most cost-effective method to deploy.
-Currently, this is supported on Ethereum, Sepolia, Polygon, Stability and Stability Testnet.
 The deployed contract will inherit all the standard functionality from our on-chain contracts.
 This helps to save deployment costs and make the process more convenient for users and integrators.

 > 💡 Remember to supply the`--network` argument with the name of the network you wish to deploy on.
+>
 > See [Network Configuration](#network-configuration) section for more info on the list of network names.

 ## Advanced Usage